RakhithJK/OfficeDev-teams-toolkit-wiki/Teams-App-Test-Tool-for-Message-Extension-FAQ.md

 > Normally, you can define a list of parameters in your app manifest.
 However, Teams App Test Tool doesn't process the manifest (see [Limitations](https://aka.ms/teams-app-test-tool-manifest-not-processed)), so you need to manually specify it.

-For the schema of the static list of parameters, please refer to https://learn.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema#composeextensionscommands.
+For the schema of the static list of parameters, please refer to [Manifest Schema](https://learn.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema#composeextensionscommands).